MK2112/minicorpus/Readme.md

 7. Down-Sized Size-Density-Proportionate Sampling (`04_distill_pile_embed_idea_7_density-tiny.py`, `04_distill_pile_embed_idea_7_density-nano.py` and `04_distill_pile_embed_idea_7_density-pico.py`)

 Benchmark results are available below.<br>
-We deem the `Size-Density-Proportionate Sampling` (Idea 3) the most impactful, as it is the most representative of the original Pile Deduplicated while being smaller in example count than MiniPile.
+We deem the **Size-Density-Proportionate Sampling** (Idea 3) the most impactful, as it is the most representative of the original Pile Deduplicated while being smaller in example count than MiniPile.
 Strongest improvements were observed on the Lambada (Std) benchmark with an improvement of over 50% in perplexity.
 This approach was further used in (Ideas 7, 8, 9) to reduce the distilled, density-sampled dataset size to 90% (Idea 7) of the dataset created in (Idea 3), and then 75% (Idea 8) as well as 25% (Idea 9) of the original MiniPile, respectively.

 ### Size-Density-Proportionate Sampling

-Like all the other ideas, this improvement idea and its inception were extensively documented in `04_improve_minipile.ipynb`.<br>
+Like the other ideas, this improvement idea and its inception were extensively documented in [`04_improve_minipile.ipynb`](./04_improve_minipile.ipynb).<br>
-As this approach provided the most interesting results, it is briefly layed out here as well:
+As this approach provided the most interesting results, it is briefly layed out here:

 Size-density-proportionate sampling is a specific setting applied to the density-based sampling idea, which calculates cluster contribution proportions to the distilled target dataset like so: